evkx/evkx.github.io/content/models/bmw/i4/i4_M50/_index.md

 ## Exterior

 You can choose between 12 different paint colors when ordering this model.
+Additionally, you can choose between 7 wheels with sizes from 18 to 20 inches.

 The car has four regular doors and a tailgate.
 Soft close are an optional function for the regular doors.
-The electric-powered tailgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.
+The tailgate is electric powered.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.